eleemosynator/writeups/flare-on-6/12 - help/readme.md

 ![f1912-ida-pdb](./assets/f1912-ida-pdb.png)

-Some versions of [IDA] can fail to download symbols, if that happens to you just use the `symchk.py` script from the [`pdbparse`] package to download the PDB manually and then explicitly load it into [IDA] using the `Load file` sub-menu.
+Some versions of [IDA] can fail to download symbols, if that happens to you, just use the [`symchk.py`] script from the [`pdbparse`] package to download the PDB manually (or look in the [WinDbg] symbols cache) and then explicitly load it into [IDA] using the `Load file` sub-menu.
 And look at these names:

 ![f1912-i8042prt-names](./assets/f1912-i8042prt-names.png)